How to Winterize a RV

 Store Your RV Supplies with Spaces Self Storage

 In order to make best use of your days and weeks spent away from home exploring the great outdoors, there’s quite a bit or supplies needed.
 Between outdoor sports and athletic equipment, small appliances for the kitchen and electronics for the living room, it’s amazing how many things can fit inside of your RV.
 Unfortunately, when storing your RV for the winter, any temperature sensitive items should be removed and stored in a safe location.
 In order to keep your home free from clutter, consider storing items like your microwave, blender, television, bicycles, kayaks, outdoor clothing and more in a storage unit rental.

-Spaces Self Storage has a storage facility in downtown Toronto on Eastern Avenue and Dupont Street, with many different sized storage units available ideal for any storage need.
+Spaces Self Storage has a storage facility in downtown Toronto on Eastern Avenue, with many different sized storage units available ideal for any storage need.
 If you will only be storing outdoor clothing, electronics and small appliances from your RV, consider the 5×5 storage unit.
 For storing smaller items as well as outdoor athletic equipment, the 5×10 or 10×10 storage unit would be ideal for you.
 Reserve a storage unit with Spaces Self Storage today!